EXCLUSIVE-U.S. Justice Department ends Trump-era limits on grants to 'sanctuary cities'

 The Justice Department's decision to cease using immigration-related criteria will apply to all of the department's grants, according to the memo, as well as notices posted by several other Justice Department offices that award grants.

-(Reporting by Sarah N. Lynch; Editing by Scott Malone and Aurora Ellis)
+(Reporting by Sarah N. Lynch; Editing by Scott Malone, Aurora Ellis and Steve Orlofsky)

 ((sarah.n.lynch@thomsonreuters.com; 202-579-0289))